Your high school grades and test scores do not solely determine admission to Springfield College.

-Springfield College recommends that you pursue the strongest college preparatory program available in your secondary school.
+Springfield College recommends that you pursue the strongest college preparatory program available in your high school.

-You should also participate in a diverse set of cocurricular activities in high school, particularly in areas related to your intended field of study.
+Springfield College also looks for students who participate in a diverse set of cocurricular activities in high school, particularly in areas related to your intended field of study.
 Such activities might include athletic teams, cultural groups, or community service agencies.